berensp/berensp.github.io/_posts/2024-10-07-liberal-arts.md

 ![Dead Poets Society, 1989](/assets/og/post_dead-poets-society.png)
 <span class="muted small">Dead Poets Society, 1989.</span>

-When I'd tell people I was majoring in Philosophy it wasn't uncommon for me to get a reflexive *Oh?
+When I was in undergrad and I'd tell people I was majoring in Philosophy it wasn't uncommon for me to get a reflexive *Oh?
 What pray tell are you going to do with that?*

 A fair question, and the honest answer (in my head) was that I was hoping to emerge reasonably well-educated through the great tomes of western civilization and the tutelage of some wild-haired professors in tweed jackets.
 But that might be a bit toffee-nosed for someone who wasn't high-born and would be workin' for a livin' after graduatin'.
 So I think I typically conveyed some vague intention to go into "business," but I wasn't overly anxious about it as there was this common refrain that you could and should study what you fancy *(ars artis gratia)*.